 TIG: At what age did you start flying?

 JH: I got a pilot's license before I got my driver's license.
 I got my PPL (Private Pilot License) on a Cessna in 1987.
 I was 17 years old.
 Only 2 months later I obtained my driving license.
 Since then, I love that.

 TIG: How many hours of flight do you have at active duty?

 JH: Overall, a little over 4000 hours.
 Most are made on fighter jets.
 I started Jaguar, a simple-order aircraft that is no longer in service.
 I was 3 for years in the United States where I piloted the F-18 from the US Marine Corps in California.
 It was very fun and, most importantly, clear.
 This does not happen very often from where I am.
 When I returned to England, I started flying on Typhoon.
 Since December 2013, I am the Command Officer of the 29 Squadron.
 I still have 6 months, and then I'll have to hand over the order to another person.
 That day will be a sad day for me, but fortunately, I have some time left until then.
 It is the best job I have ever had and probably will ever have.

 TIG: How do you feel about piloting a Eurofighter Typhoon compared to other fighter jets you've been flying with?

-JH: The typhoon is an aircraft that can be controlled very easily.
+JH: The typhoon is an aircraft that can be controlled extremely easily.
 Even if it is piloted "very badly", its systems will help you and "forgive you".
-The traction power of the engines will get you out of the straps you could get into.
+The traction of the engines will get you out of trouble.
 It is the most capable, from all points of view, the plane I flew with.
-People who have flown with a Typhoon get out of it with a huge smile on their face and this is a delight to fly with.
-So, compared to all the other aircraft I flew with, I think it is superior.
+People who have flown a Typhoon get off it with a huge smile on their face and that's because it's a delight to fly with it.
+So, compared to all the other planes I've flown with, I think it's superior.

 TIG: What do you think of the comparisons being made between Dassault Rafale and Eurofigher Typhoon?